I’ve tested for MTHFR, I don’t have it, now what?

 It’s highly recommended for couples experiencing infertility to remove all sources of folic acid from their supplement regime, and from their diet (in fortified foods, such as commercial breads and flours) and look to replace it with 5-MTHF or folinic acid.
 This helps to maximise the amount of biologically active folate available to the body for the purpose of making the quality DNA needed when making a baby.

-MTHFR Group specifically created the Prenatal Methyl Preconception Starter Kit to help couples optimise their folate status for natural and assisted fertility needs.
+We specifically created preconception starter products which consists of our Prenatal Methyl, Methyl B12 Drops and our Liquid Methyl Folate Drops to help couples optimise their folate status for natural and assisted fertility needs.

 And remember, this doesn’t just apply to females.
 All babies gain 50% of their DNA from their father, so it’s vitally important for males to be on top of their folate status too.
 Prenatal Methyl is a unisex formula, suitable for both men and women.